CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "Before you can manage processes, you must be able to identify them.
+???+ question "Before you can manage processes, you must be able to identify them.
 Which tools will you use? \*\*\*"

     To be completed.

-???+ note "Running the command as root user.
+???+ question "Running the command as root user.
 Is it a good or bad practice?"

     Running everything as root is **bad practice** due to several key reasons: